Thursday

 Watch and enjoy any YouTube video together with your team.

-Mixers were designed to be of varied group sizes, with new groups formed each time to truly mix your team and boost engagement.
 Every mixer was thoughtfully designed with its own concept, goals, nuances, and interaction design, but we ended up with common principles for designing mixers.
 Read more in depth here:

-Dashboard: Making the lives of organizers easier
+Making the lives of organizers easier with Dashboard

 Scheduling a social, made simple with templates.